victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ```

-The command `vmtool` allows to inspect / set objects of this Class (instances) and its attributes
+The command [vmtool](https://arthas.aliyun.com/en/doc/vmtool.html) allows to inspect / set objects of this Class (instances) and its attributes

 **INSPECT**

-To begin with, the following command shows the content of the first 100 objects of class MyClass  (with no particular order):
+To begin with, the following command shows the content of the first 100 objects found of class MyClass  (with no particular order):

  ```
 [arthas@10]$ vmtool --action getInstances -className com.test.MyClass -limit 100